Akil Baddoo Preview, Player Props: Tigers vs. Yankees

 Akil Baddoo At The Plate

-- In 19 games this season (22.1%), Baddoo has picked up an RBI, and in four of those games (4.7%) he had more than one.
-He has also driven home three or more of his team's runs in three contests.
+- Baddoo has an RBI in 19 of 87 games this year, with multiple RBI in four of them.
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.